-Taking sides on the Israeli-Palestinian Conflict
+Taking Sides in the Israeli-Palestinian Conflict

 “Whose Side Are You On?”
-This is a question that many wonder upon hearing of someone’s frequent travel to Israel, although it is rarely asked so directly.
+This is a question that many wonder upon hearing of someone’s frequent travel to Israel, knowing about the ongoing Israeli-Palestinian conflict.
+Although it is rarely asked so directly.

-Joshua and the Israelite army were camped in the Jericho plains preparing to take Jericho, according God’s instructions, when Joshua encountered a man with a drawn sword.
+Joshua and the Israelite army were camped in the Jericho plains preparing to take Jericho, according God’s instructions.
+That is when Joshua encountered a man with a drawn sword.
 “Whose side are you on?”
 He asked.

 Heart for Israel?
 Heart for Palestinians?